SteveBeeblebrox/Bliss/README.md

 # Bliss
 A collection of userscripts for Chrome
 ## `bliss-console`
-Press F10 to opens up a simple JavaScript console.
+Press F10 to open up a simple JavaScript console.
 Type code and press Ctrl+Enter to run it.
 Use Ctrl+Up/Down Arrows to navigate execution history.
 When possible, calls to `console.log` pretty-print arguments.
 ## `bliss-source-viewer`
 Press F9 to show the current HTML of the entire document.
 ## `bliss-core`